Ihabmed/University_Scheduler/README.md

 # University_Scheduler Project

-This project is an attempt to transform a university schedule from a static table to data structure.
+This project is an attempt to transform a university schedule from a global shedule to local shedule specific to each group.

 ## Technologies reference